-Several countries are developing hypersonic weapons, which fly at speeds of at least Mach 5 (five times the speed of sound), but none have yet introduced them into their operational military forces.
-There are two primary categories of hypersonic weapons
+Several countries are developing hypersonic weapons, which fly at speeds of at least Mach 5 (five times the speed of sound).
+There are two primary categories of hypersonic weapons:

 - Hypersonic glide vehicles (HGV) are launched from a rocket before gliding to a target. - Hypersonic cruise missiles are powered by high-speed, air-breathing engines, or "scramjets," after acquiring their target.